The SALSA MLPA Probemix P055 PAH is an in vitro diagnostic (IVD)1

 This device is not intended to be used for initial diagnosis of PKU, standalone diagnostic purposes, pre-implantation or prenatal testing, population screening, or for the detection of, or screening for, acquired or somatic genetic aberrations.

 Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
 In all other countries, the product is for research use only (RUO).

 To be used in combination with a SALSA MLPA Reagent Kit and Coffalyser.Net analysis software.

-Phenylketonuria (PKU), as well as the less severe forms of the condition (sometimes called variant PKU and non-PKU hyperphenylalaninemia), is an autosomal recessive disease resulting in a metabolic defect characterised by hyperphenylalaninemia resulting from a deficiency of phenylalanine hydroxylase (98% of cases) or impaired synthesis or recycling of tetrahydrobiopterin (2% of cases) (Scriver and Kaufman 2001).
+Phenylketonuria (PKU), as well as the less severe forms of the condition (sometimes called variant PKU or non-PKU hyperphenylalaninemia), is an autosomal recessive disease resulting in a metabolic defect characterised by hyperphenylalaninemia resulting from a deficiency of phenylalanine hydroxylase (98% of cases) or impaired synthesis or recycling of tetrahydrobiopterin (2% of cases) (Scriver and Kaufman 2001).
 Untreated PKU can lead to microcephaly, epilepsy, severe mental retardation and behavioural problems.
 More information on PKU is available on http://www.ncbi.nlm.nih.gov/books/NBK1504/